By Bonnie Laiderman

 - If you know a Vietnam veteran in need of home care but can’t afford it, tell him or her about the VA’s Aid and Attendance pension.
 This is a little-known benefit for war-time veterans who do not have a service-related injury but may qualify for the benefit if they meet certain medical and financial requirements.
 The veteran must have served a minimum of 90 days active duty and one day during wartime with and honorable discharge.
 To be eligible, Vietnam era veterans must have served from August 5, 1964, to May 7, 1975.
 For veterans who served overseas in Vietnam, the dates are February 28, 1961, to May 7, 1975.
 For help with the Aid and Attendance application process, please contact us at Veterans Home Care 888-314-6075 about our VetAssist Program.

-- Donate $10 or more to the Vietnam Veterans Memorial Fund, the non-profit organization that built the Vietnam Veterans Memorial (the Wall) in Washington D.C. which lists more than 58,000 names.
+- Vistit the Wall or Donate $10 or more to the Vietnam Veterans Memorial Fund, the non-profit organization that built the Vietnam Veterans Memorial (the Wall) in Washington D.C. which lists more than 58,000 names.
 With your help, they can fund the traveling Wall replica and crisscross the country.
+A travel schedule of the Wall replica is available online at VVMF.org.
+A full size replica of this wall is located in Perryville, Missouri.
+If you’re in D.C., Missouri or near the traveling Wall exhibit, pay your respects to the heroes of Vietnam.

 Please join me in thanking our Vietnam veterans, especially on March 29, Vietnam War Commemoration Day.